towersvault/shinpokered/README.md

 - Switched over to the xor-shift method of RNG
 - RAM adress D732 now gets cleared upon a new game
 - Fixed a bug having to do with rare instances of bending the audio pitch
-- Cannot use poison to black yourself out of the cable club
+- Cannot use poison to black yourself out of the cable club because entering the club now heals your party
-- Cannot use poison to black yourself out of the safari zone
+- Cannot use poison to black yourself out of the safari zone because the safari minigame now stops poison damage
 - Cannot perform the 99-stack glitch anymore
 - Fixed an offset bug with the lucky game corner machine
 - Victory music won't play if a wild 'mon faints but the player has no 'mons remaining; it's a blackout